 2. Attitude about your skills and abilities

-Both definitions are valid, but they give different perspectives.
-The first ones gives an insight into the psychological aspects, while the second one is more about actions and reality of slef-confidence.
+While the first definition gives an insight into the psychological aspects, the second one is more about actions and reality of slef-confidence.

 Imagine you are in a car, and you need some fuel to start the engine.
 You go to the gas station and fill up the tank.
 Back in the car, you have now 3h on the road to get back home, but you forgot the GPS.
 But you are not done yet.
 You have sense of orientation, memory, and you are able to get home without the use of GPS.
 After three hours you are safe home and ready to go and get some rest after the long day.